anurag03-tech/NHAI-2025/README.md

 # NHAI Toilets Management System

-A comprehensive toilet management system for NHAI (National Highways Authority of India) consisting of an admin panel, backend API, and mobile application.
+A complete solution for managing toilet facilities across India’s National Highways, featuring a mobile app for travelers and a comprehensive web dashboard for moderators and NHAI administrators.

 ## 🚀 Get Started